jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # False is not None and not equal to None
     # None is None and equal to None

-* I add another failing line
+* then I add another failing line

   .. code-block:: python